The Magellanic Stream at 20 kpc: A New Orbital History for the Magellanic Clouds: Methods

 \section{Methods}

-For this work, we used the \gizmo\ massively-parallel, multi-physics code \citep{hopkins15,gadget}. \gizmo\ employs a Lagrangian meshless finite-mass (MFM) hydrodynamics scheme that is ideal for simulations with large bulk velocities and large dynamic ranges in density.
+For this work, we used the \gizmo\ massively parallel, multiphysics code \citep{hopkins15,gadget}. \gizmo\ employs a Lagrangian meshless finite-mass (MFM) hydrodynamics scheme that is ideal for simulations with large bulk velocities and large dynamic ranges in density.
 The MFM scheme provides the ability to track individual fluid elements while still capturing Kelvin-Helmholtz instabilities and shocks \citep{hopkins15}.
-We used adaptive gravitational softening lengths for gas particles, and softening lengths of 350~pc and 100~pc for the DM and stellar components respectively.
+We used adaptive gravitational softening lengths for gas particles, and softening lengths of 350 and 100~pc for the DM and stellar components, respectively.
 Additionally, the default cooling \citep[see Appendix B of][]{hopkins17} and star formation \citep{springel03} routines in \gizmo\ were included.

-We do not include metal-line cooling, time-variable ionizing radiation from the MW disk, or UV background radiation in our model, because although these complex mechanisms would influence the Stream's thermal state and ionization level, we expect they would not affect its location, which is the focus of this paper.
-Following \citetalias{lucchini20}, we assume the cold material (the \ion{H}{1} Stream) originates from the disks of the LMC and SMC (the Magellanic ISM) whereas the warm ionized material originates from the Magellanic Corona.
+We do not include metal-line cooling, time-variable ionizing radiation from the MW disk, or UV background radiation in our model, because although these complex mechanisms would influence the Stream's thermal state and ionization level, we expect they would not affect its location, which is the focus of this Letter.
+Following \citetalias{lucchini20}, we assume the cold material (the \ion{H}{1} Stream) originates from the disks of the LMC and SMC (the Magellanic ISM), whereas the warm ionized material originates from the Magellanic Corona.